Luna 24: Mission

 Luna 24 was the third attempt to recover a sample from the unexplored Mare Crisium, the location of a large lunar mascon (after Luna 23 and a launch failure in October 1975).
 After a trajectory correction on 11 August 1976, Luna 24 entered lunar orbit three days later.
 Initial orbital parameters were 115 by 115 km at 120° inclination.
 After further changes to its orbit, Luna 24 set down safely on the lunar surface at 06:36 UTC on 18 August 1976 at 12°45' North latitude and 62°12' East longitude, not far from where Luna 23 had landed.
 Exact landing location (12.7145° N, 62.2097° E) was determined by the Lunar Reconnaissance Orbiter probe orbital cameras in 2012.
+The crater adjacent to the lander was subsequently named Lev by the IAU.

 Under command from ground control, the lander deployed its sample arm and pushed its drilling head about two metres into the nearby soil.
 The sample was safely stowed in the small return capsule, and after nearly a day on the Moon, Luna 24 lifted off successfully at 05:25 UTC on 19 August 1976.
 After an uneventful return trip, Luna 24's capsule entered Earth's atmosphere and parachuted safely to land at 05:55 UTC on 22 August 1976, about 200 km southeast of Surgut in western Siberia.
 Study of the recovered 170.1 g of soil indicated a laminated type structure, as if laid down in successive deposits.
 The Soviet Union swapped a gram of the mission sample for a lunar sample from NASA in December 1976.
-Luna 24 was the last lunar spacecraft to be launched by the Soviet Union.
+Luna 24 was the final lunar spacecraft to be launched by the Soviet Union.
 It was also the last spacecraft to make a soft landing on the Moon until the landing of China's Chang'e 3 on 14 December 2013, 37 years later.
-For over 44 years, it was also the last Lunar sample return mission until China's Chang'e 5 in December 2020.
+For over 40 years, it was also the last Lunar sample return mission until China's Chang'e 5 in December 2020.

 Detection of water in returned samples

 In February 1978, Soviet scientists M. Akhmanova, B. Dement'ev, and M. Markov of the Vernadsky Institute of Geochemistry and Analytic Chemistry published a paper claiming a detection of water fairly definitively.
-Their study showed that the samples returned to Earth by the probe contained about 0.1% water by mass, as seen in infrared absorption spectroscopy (at about 3 µm wavelength), at a detection level about 10 times above the threshold.
+Their study showed that the samples returned to Earth by the probe contained about 0.1% water by mass, as seen in infrared absorption spectroscopy (at about 3 μm wavelength), at a detection level about 10 times above the threshold, although Crotts points out that "The authors... were not willing to stake their reputations on an absolute statement that terrestrial contamination was completely avoided."
+This would represent the first detection of water content on the surface of the moon, although that result has not been confirmed by other researchers.